addyosmani/backbone-fundamentals/README.md

 ####Initialization

-The `initialize()` method is called when creating a new instance of a model.
-It's use is optional, however we'll be reviewing some reasons you may want to use it shortly.
+The `initialize()` method is called when a new instance of a model is created.
+Its use is optional, however you'll see why it's good practice to use it below.

 ```javascript
 var Photo = Backbone.Model.extend({